houshuang/stian-notes/content/Just-in-Time-Project-Management.md

 - blogged http://reganmian.net/blog/2020/01/31/note-taking-with-roam/
 - **Key questions/observations:**
     - are there still valuable intermediate packets that are not public (ie. [[Zettelkasten]], also ref ((Ce2MvOaCb))
-    - <span class="highlight">This is assuming you have an audience - easy for Tiago to put something out there, even a tweetstorm.
+    - &#8203;<mark>This is assuming you have an audience - easy for Tiago to put something out there, even a tweetstorm.
 If I publish a blog, and nobody reads it?
 If I write something, and nobody in my company has the time to provide feedback?
-If the people I need feedback from (academic colleagues) are too busy to provide feedback on drafts?</span>
+If the people I need feedback from (academic colleagues) are too busy to provide feedback on drafts?</mark>
-    - Attempt many different projects network etc, however <span class="highlight">However, definitively danger in spreading yourself too thin, getting involved in too many networks.
+    - Attempt many different projects network etc, however &#8203;<mark>However, definitively danger in spreading yourself too thin, getting involved in too many networks.
 At least in academia, visibility etc are all good, but at the end of the day, only journal articles count.
 Probably different for entrepreneurs.
 Even there though - being known as an expert on something, as opposed to knowing a bit of everything, in this world where there are so many experts on everything...
-Finding a niche.</span>
+Finding a niche.</mark>
 - Key metric, **Return-on-Attention**
     - based on **Return-on-Investment**, which assumes abundance of projects, choose best one
     - **now**, we have to nurture **promising projects** - but this takes an incredible amount of sustained attention
         - **Projects**
             - have become non-linear, complex emergent phenomena
             - **understanding projects takes as many units of attention as acting on them - makes more sense to plunge in with exploratory action, instead of trying to predict what will happen**
-                - <span class="highlight">similar to "fail fast" etc</span>
+                - &#8203;<mark>similar to "fail fast" etc</mark>
-            - <span class="highlight">we need systems for managing our attention that produce value __now__, not eventually</span>
+            - &#8203;<mark>we need systems for managing our attention that produce value __now__, not eventually</mark>
-    - <span class="highlight">attention is the scarcest resource for knowledge workers</span>
+    - &#8203;<mark>attention is the scarcest resource for knowledge workers</mark>
         - ****attention****
             - units of attention are not created equal
                 - one minute of deep, tranquil state worth 100 minutes waiting in line